fratajcz/losses/README.md

 If you spot mistakes in the implementations and/or better ways to implement them, please don't hesitate to open an issue and report it!

+## Usage

+For usage, please see the testfile ```test_losses.py```.
+Please note that the y_true vector should be binary but the y_pred vector does not have to.
+This means that you can directly feed your NN ouput (logits) into the loss, no need to call softmax or logistic function beforehand!